fentresspaul61B/Deploy-API-with-Large-Files-GCP-Cloud-Run/README.md

 ### GCP_PROJECT_ID
 1. Go to the GCP console
-2. In the top left corner, find teh projects drop down menu
+2. In the top left corner, find the projects drop down menu
 3. Find the project ID in the right column and copy it
 4. Go back to GitHub and add the secret in the same way.
 Except no need to convert it to base64.
 Name the secret "GCP_PROJECT_ID"